Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 top down view of the ingredients used to make roasted fennel and potato soup.

-Potatoes, fennel and onion are roasted to perfection and pureed with almond milk until thick and creamy smooth for a sensational soup that’s worth repeating!
+Potatoes, fennel and onion are roasted to perfection and pureed with almond milk (or your favorite non-dairy milk) until thick and creamy smooth for a sensational soup that’s worth repeating!

 Here is everything you need: